newmediacollective/Sites/README.md

   sign tokens
   - To post to your site, you'll need to provide a valid token (more on that later)
-- You can update your site's title and description in the `app/sites/{host}/data/properties.json` file
+- You can update your site's title, description, and other information in the `app/sites/{host}/data/properties.json` file

 **5. Encrypt the traffic**